ellakoa/postcard-poem/content/posts/lost-in-thought.md

   What makes you smile is where we’ll go.

   Lost in thought, lost in time
-  Hand in hand, yours and mine
+  I won’t let go, your hand in mine
   ‘Somewhere’ is where we will be
-  A gentle amble, you and me.
+  Together, you and me.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-